 Syracuse is home to professional ensembles, including Symphoria: CNY's Professional Orchestra, Syracuse Opera, and New York State Baroque.
-A variety of organizations also run concert series that bring acclaimed professional musicians to Syracuse, including Civic Morning Musicals, CNYJazz, the Society for New Music, the Syracuse Friends of Chamber Music and the Legends of Jazz Series.
+A variety of organizations also run concert series that bring acclaimed professional musicians to Syracuse, including Civic Morning Musicals, CNYJazz, the Society for New Music, and the Syracuse Friends of Chamber Music.
 These organizations offer discounted or free tickets for students and increase engagement between the Setnor School and the professional music community.
 They are also outlets where you can get hands-on professional experience working in professional settings.
 Setnor students have the unique opportunity to perform alongside professional musicians in the region's professional orchestras, opera companies, or as choristers in the community choirs.

 Setnor students have also held positions as interns with some of these companies, which has created a longlasting and beneficial exchange between the outreach of the Setnor School and the development of the outside organizations.
 The future of music starts at the point of engagement with these professional organizations, and students are encouraged to gain these experience while they are still students.
 Setnor undergraduates regularly sing in the opera chorus for Syracuse Opera productions and have also appeared in small roles with the company.
 Graduate students have performed in the orchestra with Symphoria.